FirelyTeam/firely-docs/vonk/features/prevalidation.rst

 Upgrading from < 2.0
 --------------------

 Previous to version 2.0.0, the setting was ``"ValidateIncomingResources":"true" // or false``.
-To corresponding settings since version 2.0.0 are:
+The corresponding settings since version 2.0.0 are:

 * true / no AllowedProfiles => ``"Level":"Core"``
 * true / with AllowedProfiles => ``"Level":"Full"``, keep the AllowedProfiles as it is.